replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 ### New Features {#new-features-v2024-09-25-1}
 * Adds persistent sessions in the Customer Portal.
-* Embedded Cluster is now generally available.

 ### Bug Fixes {#bug-fixes-v2024-09-25-1}
 * Fixes an issue that caused registry proxy authentication requests to be redirected to proxy.replicated.com instead of the custom hostname when one is configured.

 ## v2024.09.18-3